DannyBen/bashly/examples/variables/README.md

 # Variables Example

-Demonstrates how to define varaibles from the bashly.yml configuration.
+Demonstrates how to define variables from the bashly.yml configuration.

 This example was generated with: